 After Devol was granted his patent for the Unimate in 1961, the application of robots in industrial settings progressed rapidly.
 That same year, General Motors installed Unimate on their assembly line in Ewing, New Jersey.
 After the success of Unimate at General Motors, it entered full-scale production in 1966.

 The 1960s saw a number of innovations and expansions on the core idea of Devol's robotic, industrial arm.
-In 1968, MIT's AI Laboratory co-founder Marvin Minsky created a "tentacle arm" - a robotic 12-jointed arm that was powered by hydraulics and could be controlled via a joystick.
+In 1968, Marvin Minsky, co-founder of MIT's AI Laboratory, created a "tentacle arm" - a robotic 12-jointed arm that was powered by hydraulics and could be controlled via a joystick.

-In 1969 Victor Scheinman created the Stanford Arm, a robotic arm that is considered to be one of the first robots to be controlled exclusively from a computer.
+In 1969, Victor Scheinman created the Stanford Arm, a robotic arm that is considered to be one of the first robots to be controlled exclusively from a computer.
 This was a huge breakthrough, as at the time Unimate operated from a magnetic drum.

 The 1970s: The WABOT-1, Industrial Innovations, and Robots in Space

-The early 1970s saw the unveiling of the world's first full-scale anthropomorphic robot - the WABOT-1.
-The WABOT-1 was a follow-up to 1967's WABOT, and was created by Ichiro Kato in Tokyo's Waseda University.
 The WABOT-1 had a vision and limb control system, allowing it to navigate itself and move freely.
 It could even measure distances between objects.
-Its hands featured tactile sensors, meaning it could grasp and transport objects.
-It had an estimated intelligence equal to that of an 18-month-old human, and marked a massive breakthrough in humanoid robotics.
+Its "hands" featured tactile sensors, allowing it to grasp and transport objects.

-The 1970s also saw the progression of industrial robotics when, in 1973, German company KUKA released the FAMULUS - the first industrial robot with six electromechanically driven axes.
+The 1970s also saw the progression of industrial robotics when, in 1973, German company KUKA released the FAMULUS - the first industrial robot with six electromechanically driven axis'.
 The following year, Richard Hohn developed the first industrial computer to be powered by a minicomputer - The Tomorrow Tool, or T3.

-The first robots to land on Mars were Viking 1 and Viking 2, who landed on the red planet in 1976.
+The first robots to land on Mars were Viking 1 and Viking 2, which landed on the red planet in 1976.
 Both robots were powered by radioisotope thermoelectric generators, which generated power from the heat given off by decaying plutonium.
 Though the data collected by both Vikings was ambiguous, they were the official forerunners of the Mars rovers we know today.

 The 1980s: Robots in the Home, the Canadarm, and Genghis

-The Omnibot 2000 was remote-controlled, and came complete with a tray for serving drinks and snacks.
-Another highly sought-after robotic toy from this period was Nintendo's R.O.B, or Robotic Operating Buddy.
-R.O.B. was marketed as a robotic player two for the Nintendo Entertainment System.
+The Omnibot 2000 was remote-controlled and came complete with a tray for serving drinks and snacks.
+Another highly sought-after robotic toy from this period was Nintendo's R.O.B or Robotic Operating Buddy.
+R.O.B. was marketed as a robotic second player for the Nintendo Entertainment System.
 It could respond to six different commands, which were communicated via light flashes from a CRT screen.

 The '80s saw further developments in the field of industrial robots, with Ford adding hundreds of robots to their assembly lines worldwide.
 The Ford Fiesta was notable for being one of the first cars in the world whose anti-corrosion sealants were injected by robots.

 The Canadian-made robotic arm was 50 feet (15.2 meters) long and had six points of articulation.
-It could be controlled by one crew member in the control station, and performed 90 successful missions during its time in service.
+It could be controlled by a single crew member at the control station and performed 90 successful missions during its time in service.

 The 1990s: The Cyberknife, the Sojourner, and AIBO

 The early 1990s saw robots enter the operation theater with the Cyberknife - a radiosurgery system that could surgically treat tumors.
 Developed by Stanford University neurology professor, John R. Adler, the Cyberknife was a non-invasive surgical tool which tracked and targeted tumors with narrowly-focused beams of radiation.

 During its time on Mars, Sojourner explored 2,691 square feet (250 square meters) of land and took 550 images.
-Because of the information gathered by Sojourner, scientists were able to determine that Mars once had a warm, wet climate.
-The mission marked the beginning of several more NASA rover missions to Mars.
+Because of the information gathered by Sojourner, scientists were able to determine that Mars likely had a warm, wet climate once.

-The late '90s saw the introduction of one of the most iconic robots of the 20th Century - Sony's AIBO robotic dog.
+The late 1990s saw the introduction of one of the most iconic robots of the 20th Century - Sony's AIBO robotic dog.
 Released in 1999, AIBO was one of the first robotic pets to hit the consumer market.

 The 21st Century: The State of Robots Today